Deron Bilous: Political career

+In August 2022, Bilous announced he would retire at the 2023 Alberta general election.

+Outside interests

 An active volunteer in his community, Bilous has been a member of the Beverly Heights Community League and vice-president of the Boyle Street Community League.
 From 2008 to 2011 he served as a board member on the Edmonton Aboriginal Urban Affairs Committee.

 Bilous participated in the Canada World Youth program in 1995–96, working in Edmonton, Saint-Jérôme, Quebec, and Tunisia.